rust-lang/rust-project-goals/src/2024h2/higher-level-rust.md

 A "higher level Rust" would be a Rust that enables programmers to quickly prototype their solution, iterating on architecture and functionality before finally deciding to "productionize" their code.
 In today's Rust this is equivalent to replacing `.unwrap()` with proper error handling (or `.expect()`), adding documentation, and adding tests.

 Programmers generally understand the difference between prototype code and production code - they don't necessarily need to be so strongly reminded that their code is prototype code by forcing a verbose `.unwrap()` at every corner.
 In many ways, Rust today feels hostile to prototype code.
 We believe that a "higher level Rust" should be *welcoming* to prototype code.
 The easier it is for developers to write prototype code, the more code will likely convert to production code.
-Prototype code by design is the first step to production ready code.
+Prototype code by design is the first step to production code.

 When this topic comes up, folks will invariably bring up `Result` plus `?` as a solution.
 In practice, we've not found it to be a suitable bandaid.
 Adopting question mark syntax requires you to change the signatures of your code at every turn.
 While prototyping you can no longer think in terms of `A -> B` but now you need to think of every `A -> B?` as a potentially fallible operation.
-The final production ready iteration of your code will likely not be fallible in every method, forcing yet another level of refactoring.
+The final production-ready iteration of your code will likely not be fallible in every method, forcing yet another level of refactoring.
 Plus, question mark syntax tends to bubble errors *without* line information, generally making it difficult to locate *where* the error is occurring in the first place.
 And finally, question mark syntax doesn't work on `Option<T>`, meaning `.unwrap()` or pattern matching are the only valid options.

 ```rust
 let items = vec![1,2,3,4];